sourcegraph/sourcegraph-public-snapshot/doc/campaigns/explanations/how_src_executes_a_campaign_spec.md

 If the campaign spec contains `importChangesets` then `src` goes through the list of `importChangesets` and for each entry it will:

-1. Resolves the repository name, trying to get to get an ID, base branch, and revision for the given repository name.
+1. Resolve the repository name, trying to get to get an ID, base branch, and revision for the given repository name.
 1. Parse the `externalIDs`, checking that they're valid strings or numbers.
 1. For each external ID it saves a changeset spec that describes that a changeset with the given external ID, in the given repository, should be imported and tracked in the campaign.